ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 {: #vs_vsphereclusteroverview-specs-bare-metal}

 You can order one or more {{site.data.keyword.cloud_notm}} bare metal servers with one of the following configurations:
-* **Cascade Lake** - 2-CPU Intel® Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) and 4-CPU Intel Cascade Lake generation servers (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) with your selected CPU model and RAM size.
+* **Cascade Lake** - 2-CPU Intel® Cascade Lake generation servers (Intel Xeon® 4200/5200/6200/8200 series) and 4-CPU Intel Cascade Lake generation servers (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260).
+Each with your selected CPU model and RAM size.
 * **Skylake** - 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
 * **SAP-certified** - 2-CPU Intel Skylake generation servers Intel Cascade Lake generation servers (Intel Xeon Gold 5200/6200 series and Intel Xeon Platinum 8200 series) with your selected CPU model.